For pyrotechnic-type effects you can enable combustion by using the burn option in the forces tab.

 The Ignition Temperature controls at what temperature fuel will be allowed to burn, This can also be controlled with a control ramp if you need to do something more complex like only letting fuel burn if it is moving very slowly.

-Fuel Inefficiency controls how much of the burnt fuel is actually removed from the simulation.
+Burn Inefficiency controls how much of the burnt fuel is actually removed from the simulation.
 This is helpful if you want fuel to burn but not actually be removed from the sim making it last longer without needing to actually inject more fuel.

 Emission